microsoft/tyger/docs/reference/database-management.md

     --wait
 ```

-If multiple migrations need to be applied, each one is applied sequentially.
+If multiple migrations need to be applied, they will be done so sequentially.
+By

-Migrations might take a while to run, so by default `apply` starts the
+default, `apply` initiates the migrations and exits without waiting for
-migrations and does not wait for them to finish.
-If you specify `--wait`, the
+completion.
+Use `--wait` to make the command wait for all migrations to complete.

-command waits until all migrations have been applied or one of them fails.
+## Viewing migration logs

-To get the logs of a particular migration, run:
+To get the logs from the application of a migration, run:

 ```bash
 tyger api migration log ID
 ```

-Migrations are designed to be idempotent, and retrying an migration should not
+Migrations are designed to be idempotent.
+Retrying a migration should not cause
-cause any harm.
+any issues.